The Jew Among Thorns: Antisemitism

 According to Emanuel Bin-Gorion, The Jew Among Thorns is a narrative in which the "Jewishness" of the character is not an essential ingredient of the story but is incidental to it.
 The story, however, can be read as suggesting that Jews are not entitled to Christian justice, and that while other Christian characters have putatively Jewish traits such as an interest in money, trading, miserliness and roguish deceptiveness (such as the rich employer of the fiddling youth), it is the Jew alone who must be punished.

 The virulent strain of German antisemitism has been detected in the Grimms' fairy-tales, and though this overt hostility plays a small part in the collection overall, its anti-Jewish agenda is significant and emerges in three of the 211 tales of the final 1857 edition.
 Other than The Jew Among Thorns, antisemitic themes are present in two other stories; Der gute Handel (The Good Bargain), and Die klare Sonne bringt's an den Tag (The bright sun will bring it into the light of day).
 In the Grimms' work Deutsche Sagen, other antisemitic stories such as The Jews' Stone (Der Judenstein) and The Girl who was killed by Jews (Das von den Juden getötete Mägdlein) are present.

 In these tales, though all merchants are villains, the Jewish trader is depicted as a particularly unscrupulous exploiter of the poor.
 Much hinges around the differences between two concepts that are closely related in German; Tausch (trade) and Täuschung (deception).
 Typically, the Jew is shown as shabbily dressed and having a grey or yellow beard, and is a scapegoat when a hapless character gets into trouble and is condemned to death by hanging.
 While the theme is minor in the 1857 edition, thirty years earlier in their special children's edition of the tales – Die kleine Ausgabe (small edition) – the two most explicitly antisemitic fairy tales were given much more prominence among the 50 published in that edition.
 Close examination of his successive redactions of the material show Wilhelm Grimm edited the text to cast the Jewish figure in an increasingly dubious light while making the Knecht (servant) appear to be a more positive character.

 Some scholars regard The Jew Among Thorns as the outstanding example of the Grimms' antisemitism because of its humiliating, callous style.
 Historians debate whether these tales reflect the views of the Grimm Brothers or register the popular views of the common folk whose stories they recorded.
 As early as 1936, three years into the era of Nazi Germany, Arnold Zweig identified the fable as one that incited antisemitic feelings among the Germans.

-Nazi educationalists and propagandists used these unexpurgated tales to indoctrinate children; Louis L. Snyder writes that "a large part of the Nazi literature designed for children was merely a modernized version of the Grimms' tales".
+Nazi educationalists and propagandists used these unexpurgated tales to indoctrinate children; Louis Leo Snyder writes that "a large part of the Nazi literature designed for children was merely a modernized version of the Grimms' tales".